Reviewing Pixelworks (NASDAQ:PXLW) & Transphorm (OTCMKTS:TGAN)

-Pixelworks (NASDAQ:PXLW) and Transphorm (OTCMKTS:TGAN) are both small-cap computer and technology companies, but which is the better stock?
-We will compare the two businesses based on the strength of their earnings, dividends, analyst recommendations, valuation, profitability, risk and institutional ownership.
+Pixelworks (NASDAQ:PXLW) and Transphorm (OTCMKTS:TGAN) are both small-cap computer and technology companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their risk, dividends, institutional ownership, valuation, analyst recommendations, profitability and earnings.

+This is a summary of recent recommendations and price targets for Pixelworks and Transphorm, as reported by MarketBeat.com.

 |Pixelworks